ravgotrasahil/ravgotrasahil-github.io/teaching/r/heights/heights.md

 ![](files/RStudio_console.png)

 Try typing some basic mathematical expressions directly into the console and verify that the output looks right.
+To execute any command, like `2+2`, just type it into the console and hit Enter.

     2 + 2
     3*7